wheatleyinabox/wheatleyinabox/README.md

 `░▒▓ 🌐 ~ ▓▒░ Overview_ ░▒▓`
 Looking for projects to collaborate on!
-Need help with career prospects...
+Need help with internship/career prospects...
 Ask me about my writing! :D
 `░▒▓ 📦 ~ ▓▒░ ToolBox_ ░▒▓`
 Javascript, Typescript